skellis46/finger-pointing-moon/case-for-support.md

 >convince decision makers that ‘this is the best solution’ and feel compelled to fund it – (approx >50% of content);

-### Overview

-Intro here about the nature of the design, why it's appropriate.
-Multi-modal. practice and The research design comprises

-create the conditions in which to develop an original set of practice-research epistemic principles (and also set of values).

-### Research problems as methodological design
+### Research design

+Figure 1: Schematic of project research design to make transparent how the research aim, problems, objectives, methods and outcomes inter-relate.

+### Research methods

-This area contains experimental practice-research fieldwork and traditional scholarly research to approach experiences and understandings of practice-research epistemics from the inside (through practice) and the outside (through scholarship).
+The research methods are designed to create the conditions in which to directly respond to and _achieve_ the project objectives.
+The multi-modal methods comprise experimental practice-research fieldwork and traditional scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through practice) and the outside (through scholarship).

+statement here about why these methods, why they are best to address these problems

+The methods are detailed below, and are organised under which of the three overarching problems they directly address.

 Problem 1 methods:
     + traditional scholarship: literature review